-The web version of Course Implementation Guide for Capacity to Connect: Supporting Students' Mental Health (for Faculty and Staff) has been designed to meet Web Content Accessibility Guidelines 2.0 (https://www.w3.org/TR/WCAG20/), level AA.
-In addition, it follows all guidelines in Appendix A: Checklist for Accessibility (https://opentextbc.ca/accessibilitytoolkit/ back-matter/appendix-checklist-for-accessibility-toolkit/) of the Accessibility Toolkit - 2nd Edition (https://opentextbc.ca/accessibilitytoolkit/).
+The web version of Course Implementation Guide for Starting a Conversation About Mental Health (for Students) has been designed to meet Web Content Accessibility Guidelines 2.0, level AA.
+In addition, it follows all guidelines in Appendix A: Checklist for Accessibility of the Accessibility Toolkit - 2nd Edition.
 It includes: